Access Management Study

 The roadway sections vary throughout the corridor and consist of 4-lane undivided, 4-lane divided, 4-lane with continuous two‐way left‐turn lane in the middle of opposing lanes of traffic, and 6-lane divided sections.
 This 14-mile study segment carries approximately 16,000 to 24,500 vehicles per day and has a higher than average crash rate compared to similar roads across the state.
 In addition, SH 3 provides key access to NASA Johnson Space Center, Ellington Field Joint Reserve Base and Airport, as well as the US Coast Guard headquarters.
 The corridor carries approximately 13 percent heavy vehicle traffic.

-The purpose of this study aims to identify short-, medium-, and long-range improvements to reduce crashes, improve mobility and support existing and future development in the corridor.
-In addition, improvements are aimed at vehicular access to land development in a manner that preserves the safety and efficiency of the transportation system.
+The purpose of this study aims to identify short-, medium-, and long-term improvements to reduce crashes, improve mobility and support existing and future development in the corridor.
+In addition, recommended improvements are aimed at vehicular access to land development in a manner that preserves the safety and efficiency of the transportation system.

 The proposed improvements are expected to: